TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-edit-ready.md

 # Name and Formula Bar

-* A proper spreadsheet has a formula input field at the top
-* Laid out Name and Formula input fields as you'd expect to see them - as an input bar across the top of the spreadsheet
+A proper spreadsheet has a *Formula* input field at the top.
+I laid out *Name* and *Formula* input fields as you'd expect to see them - as an input bar across the top of the spreadsheet with *Name* on the left and *Formula* on the right.
+I got rid of the `Scroll To` label that was left over from the original grid control sample app.
-* Get rid of Scroll To prompt
-* Name positioned to left of formula bar
-* Formula displays same text as cell with focus

 {% include candid-image.html src="/assets/images/react-spreadsheet/name-formula-layout.png" alt="Name Formula Bar Layout" %}

-* Can edit the text
-* Real implementation has all kinds of complex and subtle behavior where formatting in formula field may not be same as cell to ensure value can be reliably round tripped, existing format retained unless edited value no longer compatible.
+For now, *Formula* displays the same text as the cell with the focus.
+Real spreadsheet implementations have all kinds of complex and subtle behavior where the formatting in the formula field may not be same as the cell display format.
+For example, you need to ensure that the value can be reliably round tripped without losing precision.

-* Not going to explore all of that now, just simplest thing to be edit ready
+I'm not going to explore all of that now, just start with the simplest thing that lets users enter new data.
+Whatever text is present when the user hits `Enter` is parsed using the [numfmt](https://github.com/borgar/numfmt) package [parseValue](https://github.com/borgar/numfmt/blob/master/API.md#-parsevaluevalue--parsedata--null) method.
-* Formula field shows value as formatted in cell, when you edit use `parseValue` to determine value and format from scratch

 ```ts
 function CommitFormulaChange(rowIndex: number, colIndex: number) {